mbaezner/pve-agent/README.md

 ## Description

 Shell script to automatically start, stop, restart virtual machines; and perform healthchecks.
 The script is designed to be executed on a schedule using cron.
-The script reads the description of every virtual machine on the host looking for the keywords in the description and performing any required actions.
+The script reads the description of every virtual machine on the host looking for function keywords in the description and performing any required actions.

 ## Usage